 He characterizes startups as having the freedom to take action and risks in order to succeed.
 Even if success doesn’t come from the start, the knowledge acquired helps to further improve until prosperity hits.
 Thus, the company should offer a free hand to the startup, and avoid restrictions.

-Some larger corporations choose to outsource their workforce to the innovation process, which occurs when there is a desire for growth.
-They are investing money in bringing external startups into the company to make sure that the innovation is done right.
+Some larger corporations choose to outsource their corporate innovation process, which occurs when there is a desire for growth.
+They are investing money in bringing external startups into the company to make sure that the innovation is done right, hence the name corporate venture capital.

 This is because startups tend to have a team formed already with top entrepreneurial talent, who possess the necessary knowledge, access to up-to-date technologies, new resources, networks and are ready to take risks.